Club Resources

 • Ensure a balanced program

-• Provide for good communication
+• Provide good communication

-• Provide opportunities to practice planning skills
+• Provide opportunities to practice skills

 15-20 Minutes should be allotted for the business meetings.
 Group discussion following basic parliamentary procedure allows for 4-H youth to build their leadership skills.